 Welcome to season three of the Dr. B Show sponsored by one 11 spa and aesthetic, Get more clicks media and transforming your way to success.
-Online course, powered by aura consulting group.
+Online course, powered by Borja Consulting Group.
 And this episode of the Dr. B show, I have the privilege of interviewing Dr. Ivonne Diaz Claisse, who is the founder of HISPA, which I am proud to be a role model.

-One 11 spa and aesthetics offers a full range of skincare services, including facials, acne, scar treatments, skin tightening, micro, their mass bration, and more one 11 spine aesthetics are trained professionals with extensive skincare experience and utilize only the best equipment possible.
-For more information, please visit their firstname.lastname@example.org 11 aesthetics.com.
+One 11 Spa and Aesthetics offers a full range of skincare services, including facials, acne, scar treatments, skin tightening, Microderm, mass bration, and more.
+One 11 Spa Aesthetics are trained professionals with extensive skincare experience and utilize only the best equipment possible.
+For more information, please visit their website https://oneelevenspaaesthetics.com/

 I had the great honor to have a professor at La Universidad de Puerto Rico, who was a mathematician.
 And he was from Puerto Rico.
 He validated my dream and I came to the United States and had an amazing journey through academia, uh, to achieve that dream, uh, and become a mathematician.
 That's amazing.